ja0nz/bachelorarbeit/paper.md

 As mentioned in the last section, there is a distinct difference about the nature of nodes.
 Nodes declared and rendered exclusively in the *shadow DOM* are not affected by any styling from outside.
 Nodes which are declared outside and distributed via `slots` will be styled in the *light DOM* and can be additionally painted in the *shadow DOM* through the new CSS-Selector `::slotted()`.

 Note that styles from the outside have an higher specify than styles assigned after distribution.
 Therefore it is generally a good advice to minimize the global stylings to some base styling for uniformity of the web site while leaving the specific stylings to the component.
 Due to the cascading nature of CSS, styles will still "bleed in" from ancestors to the *light DOM* nodes.
-Therefore it's strongly recommended to begin every *shadow DOM* with a ***CSS reset:* `:host {all: initial;}`**.

 Regarding the importance style encapsulation, a couple of new CSS rules emerged that are exclusively targeting the *shadow DOM*.
 The table below outlines styling possibilities for the use INSIDE the *shadow DOM*: